MicrosoftDocs/azure-docs/articles/virtual-desktop/insights-use-cases.md

    :::image type="content" source="media/insights-use-cases/insights-connection-reliability-time-slice.png" alt-text="A screenshot showing the connection reliability tab of Azure Virtual Desktop Insights with the list of events for the time slice. " lightbox="media/insights-use-cases/insights-connection-reliability-time-slice.png":::

 1. To see the detailed history of a specific connection, select an entry in the **Details** section of a time slice.
-Selecting an entry generated a list of steps in the connection and any errors.
+Selecting an entry generates a list of steps in the connection and any errors.

    :::image type="content" source="media/insights-use-cases/insights-connection-reliability-connection-details.png" alt-text="A screenshot showing the connection reliability tab of Azure Virtual Desktop Insights with the details of a connection. " lightbox="media/insights-use-cases/insights-connection-reliability-connection-details.png":::